Emergency contraception, also known as the morning after pill, is used when other methods of protection for one or more reasons have failed.

 NICE (National Institute for Health and Care Excellence) advise that doctors, nurses and pharmacists should:

-To read the full guide, please click the image above.
-Note: if emergency contraception is required for immediate use, please use the NHS Service Finder to locate a pharmacy or clinic near you.
+If you don't have any emergency contraception on hand and you need some right away, you can use the NHS Service Finder to locate a pharmacy or clinic near you.
 A postal online order will not be fast enough.

 As an online pharmacy, here at Chemist 4 U we keep the morning after pill in stock so you can stock up in advance so you won't have to worry about finding a local clinic or pharmacy near to you as soon as possible.

 First, don't panic!
 There are plenty of resources out there that can help you to work out what you want to do next.

 This includes your doctor, pharmacist, and local sexual health clinic.

 For any questions you may have, bpas (British Pregnancy Advisory Service) offers further advice and support.